sarbull/components/README.md

 We opt-out of changing entries in `/packages` folder directly.
 Instead, we encourage contributors to create migration scripts in `/migrations` directory that update packages appropriately.
 Pull Requests proposing these migrations shoudn't include any changes in `/packages` directory.
 Only Maintainers of Bower Components are responsible for reviewing migrations, and running them periodically.

-Respository uses [semver](http://semver.org/) for versioning, and uses the same nomenclature for migrations:
+Respository uses [semver](http://semver.org/) for tagging, and uses the same nomenclature for migrations:

 - *major* migrations can break bower client, running them results in major semver bump
 - *minor* migrations are 100% backward-compatible, and add extra stuff, they result in minor semver bump